Quick info

 Long-term risks:

-If you use frequently and regularly, especially high-dose concentrates, there is a risk of dependence (especially with psychological, but also mild physical symptoms).
-With sudden abstinence, sweating, hot and cold shivers, loss of appetite and difficulty falling asleep, and irritability are possible.
-With chronic consumption, there is a risk of loss of reality; impairment of short-term memory and motivational ability is also possible.
-In the case of smoking, the susceptibility to respiratory problems (bronchitis, tracheitis, pneumonia, etc.) increases due to the combustion processes in the case of chronic consumption.
-Smoking in combination with tobacco also poses the risk of nicotine dependence and risks associated with tobacco smoking (laryngeal and lung cancer).
-There is currently insufficient knowledge about the long-term risks of consuming e-liquids and no conclusive assessment can be made.
+If you consume frequently and regularly, especially high-dose concentrates, there is a risk of addiction (especially with psychological, but also mild physical symptoms).
+With sudden abstinence, sweating, hot and cold shivers, loss of appetite, difficulty falling asleep and irritability are possible.
+With chronic consumption, there is a risk of loss of reality; short-term memory and motivation may also be impaired.
+In the case of smoking, chronic consumption increases susceptibility to respiratory problems (bronchitis, tracheitis and pneumonia, etc.) due to the combustion processes.
+Smoking in combination with tobacco also carries the risk of nicotine dependence and risks associated with smoking tobacco (laryngeal and lung cancer).
+There is currently insufficient knowledge available on the long-term risks of consuming e-liquids and no conclusive assessment can be made.

 Known extenders in cannabis include Brix (liquid mixture of plastic, sugar and hormones), sand, talc/soapstone, sugar, hairspray, glass particles, spices, lead and phospor/potassium fertilizer.
 The goal of these non-psychoactive extenders is to add weight or visually enhance the cannabis.
 Burning and inhaling these substances can cause respiratory problems, lung damage, coughing, and sore throats.
 Many of these extenders are visually detectable, e.g. via residues in the grip (sand, talc), or an altered smell/taste (brix, sugar) or consistency (hairspray).

-Psychoactive extenders include synthetic and semi-synthetic cannabinoids - these are sprayed on legally produced CBD cannabis to sell it profitably as THC-containing cannabis.
-Unlike other extenders such as Brix or sand, synthetic cannabinoids are not recognizable to consumers.
+Psychoactive extenders include synthetic and semi-synthetic cannabinoids - these are sprayed onto legally produced CBD cannabis in order to sell it profitably as THC-containing cannabis.
+In contrast to other extenders such as Brix or sand, synthetic cannabinoids are not recognizable to consumers.
+Synthetic cannabinoids can be many times more potent than cannabis and therefore pose a considerable danger to users. you can find more information on synthetic cannabinoids here.

 In the best case, one always has one's cannabis products analyzed in a drug checking before consumption.
 If no drug checking offer can be used, there is the possibility to use a CBD quick test at home.
 This is not a substitute for a time-consuming and accurate analysis, as is the case with drug checking, but it does allow for an initial assessment.
 For this purpose, we have prepared a fact sheet with the most important information.